GST GST

 GST Rates on Gold Purchase and GST on Gold Making

 According to Section 8 of the CGST Act, the sale of gold ornaments or jewelry to ordinary individuals constitutes a composite supply of goods and services.
-In this context, the gold itself is categorized as goods, while the making charges or value addition pertain to job work.
-Since the primary supply is the sale of gold, the GST rate of 3% is applicable on the total value of the jewelry, regardless of whether the making charges are itemized separately.
-The Central Board of Indirect Taxes and Customs (CBIC) has provided clarification on this matter in its sector-specific Frequently Asked Questions (FAQs) regarding GST on gold, including the applicable gold GST rate for gold.
+In this context, the gold itself is categorized as goods, while the making charges or value addition pertains to job work.
+Since the primary supply is the sale of gold, the GST rate of 3% applies to the total value of the jewelry, regardless of whether the making charges are itemized separately.
+The Central Board of Indirect Taxes and Customs (CBIC) has provided clarification on this matter in its sector-specific Frequently Asked Questions (FAQs) regarding GST on gold, including the applicable 24-carat gold GST rate for gold.

 The GST registration threshold limits that are generally applicable to regular taxpayers also extend to businesses involved in gold mining and distribution.
 Additionally, businesses engaged in the sale of gold have access to the composition scheme as per Section 10 of the CGST Act.